UtrechtUniversity/DrRods/docs/index.md

 and compares the replica attribute "data\_path" to see if the referenced data file exists.

+Note that this program needs access to both the ICAT database as well as the resource vaults.
+Therefore it needs to run on the iRODS provider and the iRODS consumer servers (seperately).
+In case there is no network connection allowed from an iRODS Consumer to the PostgreSQL database server one can use the option to export/import cached ICAT data and transport the export file to the iRODS Consumer Server..

 A list of orphan replicas is saved in a binary file, suitable for postprocessing by the program *unregister_orphaned_replicas*.
 NB: Actually, rather than a replica name and number, the content of the attribute data\_path is stored.

 A list of orphan data files is saved in another binary file.
-A pragram to postprocess this list will be developed.
+A program to postprocess this list will be developed.

 ## unregister\_orphaned\_replicas